briandconnelly/nicheconstruct/paper/03_methods.md

 In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-We explore how niche construction affects the evolution of cooperation; specifically, how cooperative behavior can hitchhike with adaptive mutations to modified environments.
+We explore how niche construction affects the evolution of cooperation; specifically, how cooperative behavior can hitchhike along with adaptations to modified environments.
 Box 1 provides additional information about the model.

 ## Model Description